 This listing is for a custom order, and will take 4 to 6 weeks to make, dry and fire.
 If you have any specific requirements, then please get in touch before ordering to discuss them.
-Order books close on Friday June 5th 2020
+Order books are closed for now.
+Sign up to the mailing list to know when they will be available next.

 Details Feeding an army can be a real challenge.
 The Romans dealt with this by making each soldier responsible for their own rations and each "contubernium" or group of soldiers living in the same tent would share a basic kit of cooking utensils.
 One of the utensils that would have been of great use would have been a clibanus or testum, a portable oven which could be used to bake bread.